 According to an article from The Daily Independent, the new law creates the presumption that a child’s best interest is served by joint custody arrangements and equal parenting time in most cases.
 This new law follows a well-received law that went into effect last year that established the presumption of equal parenting time in temporary child custody situations.

 It is important to note that, while this is the presumption and a great starting point, shared parenting time is not guaranteed.
 The law also outlines 11 factors that could counteract the presumption.
-Among them are a parent’s history of domestic abuse as well as drug use.
-In other words, if it it is truly in the child’s best interest to have less or no contact with one parent, that is a possibility in certain circumstances.
+Among them is a parent’s history of domestic abuse as well as drug use.
+In other words, if it is truly in the child’s best interest to have less or no contact with one parent, that is a possibility in certain circumstances.

 Ultimately, the goal of every child custody case is to do what is right for the child.